Danny Trevathan: 2013

 Entering training camp, Trevathan was the favorite to earn the starting weakside linebacker role after Wesley Woodyard was moved to middle linebacker.
 Trevathan saw mild competition from Nate Irving, Steven Johnson, and Stewart Bradley.
 Defensive coordinator Jack Del Rio named him the starting weakside linebacker, opposite Von Miller, to begin the regular season.

-He made his first career start in the Denver Broncos' season-opener against the Baltimore Ravens and recorded four solo tackles, two pass deflections, and made his first career interception off a pass by quarterback Joe Flacco in their 48–27 victory.
+He made his first career start in the Denver Broncos' season-opener against the Baltimore Ravens and recorded four solo tackles, two pass deflections, and made his first career interception off a pass by quarterback Joe Flacco in their 49–27 victory.

-In Week 5, Trevathan made five combined tackles, broke up a pass, and intercepted a pass by Tony Romo to lead to the game-winning field goal during the Broncos' 51–48 victory at the Dallas Cowboys.
+In Week 5, Trevathan made five combined tackles, broke up a pass, and intercepted a pass by Tony Romo late in the fourth quarter to lead to the game-winning field goal during the Broncos' 51–48 victory at the Dallas Cowboys.
 On November 24, 2013, he collected a season-high 13 combined tackles during a 34–31 loss at the New England Patriots.
 He finished the season with a career-high 128 combined tackles (88 solo), a career-high ten pass deflections, three interception, and two sacks in 16 games and 16 starts.

 He started his first career playoff game and recorded four combined tackles in their 24–17 win against the San Diego Chargers in the AFC Divisional Round.
 On February 2, 2014, Trevathan led the Broncos with 12 combined tackles (seven solo) as they lost 43–8 to the Seattle Seahawks in Super Bowl XLVIII.